During the early to mid 1970's, our local area experienced significantly large population growth.

 St Pats FC was quite nomadic in the early years, utilising playing fields at Aquinas (Xavier High now), Alexandra Park, Sarvaas Park, Corry's Road (yes, the current Equestrian Center!) before finally settling back at our current Alexandra Park playing fields.

-The Club has been one of the strongest supporters of Women’s soccer in the area, fielding one of the first ever teams and maintaining teams in all age groups as they were established.
-We have achieved tremendous success at Senior Women level winning many cups and League titles.
+The Club has been one of the strongest supporters of Women's football in the area, fielding one of the first ever teams in the competition.
+We have achieved tremendous success at Senior Women level winning many Cups and League titles.